 Change can just be to feel more comfortable in your relationships or it can be life changing as in giving up an addiction.
 I can help with specific problems such as obsessive compulsive disorder.
 You will learn to get insight into your thoughts and feel more in control.
 See list below for other problems that I can assist with.

 It is normal for couples to experience ups and downs.
-This can lead to dissatisfaction with the relationship and make partners question whether they are really suited to each other.
+This can lead to dissatisfaction with their relationship and make partners question whether they are really suited to each other.
 In couple counselling we will get to the heart of how you communicate.
 We will find out what is happening in your relationship and I will guide you to open up your communication and increase your confidence in handling conflict.
 If necessary, we can even explore the long term future of the relationship honestly and realistically in a way that enables both of you to be heard and without siding with one or the other.

 The most important factor that determines the outcome is the willingness of both of you to give it a go.
 Couples can get locked in conflicts, either avoiding them or feeling unable to resolve them.
 I will help you to move forward and to deal with conflict in a new way to build your relationship.
 If the problems you are experiencing relate to a particular issue like parenting or a family crisis, I can facilitate a workable resolution.